urieco/General-Notes-About-Computing/Computer Science/General Knowledge.md

 - The bus cycle is the cycle or time required to to make a single read or write transaction between the CPU and an external device such as external memory.

-Ex:

-Question: Consider a 32 – bit microprocessor, with a 16 – bit external data bus, driven by an 8 MHz input clock.
-Assume that this microprocessor has a bus cycle whose minimum duration equals four input clock cycles.
-What is the maximum data transfer rate for this microprocessor?

-Answer:
-- In a 32-bit microprocessor, with a 16-bit external data bus, data transferred per bus cycle = 2B (2 Bytes)
-- Minimum bus cycle = 4 clock cycles.
-- Maximum bus cycle rate = 8 MHz / 4 = 2 Mb/sec
-- Data transfer rate = bus cycle rate * data per bus cycle = 2 Mb * 2 = 4 * 10^6 Bytes/sec.

 ## Machine cycle
 The amount of cycles needed to do either a fetch, read or write operation.
 The read or write may be more than a single bus cycle if the transaction between the CPU and memory is longer than the data width fetched or written.